Get out in the field and develop VCE Environmental Science skills to learn what it takes to recover an endemic species from extinction.

 Biodiversity is essential for the health of an ecosystem.
-In Dynamic Ecosystems, Environmental Science students will learn about the threats Eastern Barred Bandicoots are facing, gain an insight into what it takes to recover an endemic species from extinction and determine the value of these efforts in trying to maintain species diversity.
+In Dynamic Ecosystems, Environmental Science students will learn about the threats a local threatened species is facing, gain an insight into what it takes to recover an endemic species from extinction and determine the value of these efforts in trying to maintain species diversity.

-Learn about the bandicoots’ needs for survival and use a quadrat sampling method to collect data and make recommendations for a proposed bandicoot release site.
-Your fieldwork data will be shared online to build an important picture of the change to a grassland site over time and the implications this has for species management and maintaining diversity.
+Learn about a species’ needs for survival and use a quadrat sampling method to collect data and make recommendations for a proposed release site.
+Your fieldwork data will be shared online to build an important picture of the change to a grassland site over time and the implications this has for species management and maintaining diversity..

 Students will learn:

 - The importance of biodiversity for a grassland ecosystem